john-itcsolutions/cheirrs/README.md

 But could there be other uses for further dimensionality?

 9.
 In the same way as rules have been established to fix financial modeling used by Banks to ensure fairness to customers, why not apply a similar approach to the financial models used by Pharmaceutical Companies to determine world pricing.
 Some of us believe profits are killing and disabling people who would otherwise have a chance in this world.
+Just ask about Type 1 Diabetes in the so-called third world.

 __________________________________________________________________